turingschool/career-development-curriculum/module_two/feedback_ii.md

 * Would you say anything different to try to realign intent and impact more?

 ### Taking it in as the Receiver
+As the receiver, do you need to take all the feedback you're hearing?
+No, but you do need to **listen** to the other person to understand their interest behind what they're saying.

+**Whole Group:** What does it mean to **actively listen**?

 Let's go back to the example from earlier about the feedback giver's position being that "don't merge your own PR."
-As the receiver of this feedback, you also have a position -- you didn't have time to wait for a code review because your next feature depended on this one and
+As the receiver of this feedback, you also have a position -- you didn't have time to wait for a code review because your next feature depended on this, so you don't see the problem with merging your own PR.

+But when you take the time to listen to your partner, you hear them say, "Merging your own PR means that I wasn't able to review the code.
+It kept me from learning from what you did, and it could've cost us more time down the road due to mistakes that would've been caught during a code review."

+So, how can you **assert** your position while still taking in their interests?

+Possible answers:
+*

+And remember you're allowed to **manage the process** -- if the feedback is triggering you in a way where you can't continue to have a productive conversation, stop the conversation.
+Say, "I'd like to come back to this later."

 ### Putting it into Practice: Having the Conversations
 Now is the time to prepare for giving feedback to your project partners in conversations: